-His previous government leadership roles include Homeownership Program Director for the Florida Housing Finance Corporation, CDBG-DR Administrator with the Florida Department of Community Affairs (currently the Florida Department of Economic Opportunity) and Executive Director of the Florida Governor’s Office of Urban Opportunity.
-In these roles he worked closely with 100+ local governments throughout Florida lending guidance and technical assistance for housing, community and economic development, and infrastructure projects.
+His previous government leadership roles include Homeownership Program Director for the Florida Housing Finance Corporation, CDBG-DR Administrator with the Florida Department of Community Affairs (currently the Florida Department of Economic Opportunity), and Executive Director of the Florida Governor’s Office of Urban Opportunity responsible for the Front Porch Florida Initiative.
+In these roles, he worked closely with 100+ local governments throughout Florida, lending guidance and technical assistance for housing, community and economic development, and infrastructure projects.

 When serving as the Administrator of the Disaster Recovery Unit for the Florida Department of Community Affairs’ Community Development Block Grant (CDBG) Program, Esrone oversaw the $35 million grant administration process for the Florida Small Cities CDBG non-entitlement program and administered approximately $283 million in HUD CDBG-DR funds allocated to Florida at that time.

 As Executive Director of Florida’s Office of Urban Opportunity, Esrone was tasked with administering the Governor’s Front Porch Florida Initiative, a community revitalization initiative designed to stimulate economic development and affordable housing activities in twenty (20) economically disenfranchised communities state-wide.
-He was able to assist in leveraging the state’s $25.6 million investment in these 20 designated Front Porch communities with an additional $82 million dollars in public and private resources.
-This additional investment brought these designated communities needed affordable housing, health centers, retail shops, jobs and other critical infrastructure that typically produce vibrant communities.
+He helped leverage the state’s $25.6 million investment in these 20 designated Front Porch communities with an additional $82 million dollars in public and private resources.
+This additional investment brought these designated communities needed affordable housing, health centers, retail shops, jobs, and other critical infrastructure that typically produce vibrant communities.